commercialhaskell/stack/doc/commands/build_command.md

 directory (see [`stack path --dist-dir`](path_command.md)).

-Unless flags are set to exclude the building of project packages, for each targetted project package with generated documentation, an archive of the `<package_version>-docs` directory and its contents is in Stack's dist work directory.
+Unless flags are set to exclude the building of project packages, for each targeted project package with generated documentation, an archive of the `<package_version>-docs` directory and its contents is in Stack's dist work directory.
 (The flags that exclude project packages are [`--only-dependencies`](#-only-dependencies-flag),